Investment Planning Online

 Bruce Hagan, CFP® rejoins our CFP faculty.
 He taught courses in our classroom setting program in recent years.
 A practicing CFP, Hagan provides investment planning to individuals and small businesses.
 In addition to his CFP, Hagan received his BA from Florida State University.

 Mr. Hagan is currently the president of RAI Investments, an independent full service investment planning firm, in Tallahassee, Florida.
-He holds NASD Series 4, 7, 24 51 and 66 licenses.
+He holds the following FINRA licenses: Series 4, 7, 24 51, and 66.

 Textbooks and Calculator